Beyond-Endoscopy/Border_Analytic_submit/README.md

 # Border_Analytic_submit
-I rewrite the entire codes.
+I rewrote the entire codes.
 Explaination will be updated soon.